• Home

 SECTION 11 Clothing

-1. Each exhibit to be judged on workmanship, worth of article, appropriateness of material & design.
+1. Each exhibit to be judged on workmanship, worth of article, appropriateness of material and design.

-2. Only 1 entry per class per exhibitor will be entered in this department.
+2. Only one entry per class per exhibitor will be entered in this department.

 3. Items must have been completed by the exhibitor during the past year.